Demand Generation Strategy: The Complete B2B Playbook [2026]

 What Is Demand Generation?

-Demand generation is the strategic function responsible for making your target market aware of the problem you solve, educating them on how to think about the solution, and building enough trust that they choose to engage with your company when they are ready to buy.
+Demand generation is the strategic function responsible for making your target market aware of the problem you solve, educating them on how to think about the solution, and building enough trust that they engage with your company when they are ready to buy.

 Why Most B2B Companies Get Demand Gen Wrong